 - Talk to your children about safe cell phone use.

-While you make your children aware of bullying, you may also want to consider ways that you can model kindness toward and acceptance of people who are different.
+While you make your children aware of bullying and cyberbullying, you may also want to consider ways that you can model kindness toward and acceptance of people who are different.
 Your actions and an honest discussion about avoiding and responding to bullying gives children the tools they need to feel confident in what has become an all too common situation for how to help your children take a stand against bullying.